Tips to reduce your taxes in retirement: Retirement tax planning FAQs

 - Approach charitable giving in the most advantageous way.
 For example, you might be better off giving appreciated stock that has been held more than one year to a charity, rather than a cash donation.
 You may get a tax deduction for the full fair market value of the asset, and an eligible charity could sell it without incurring capital gains tax on the appreciation.

-What are some tax-saving moves I can make before age 72?
+What are some tax-saving moves to make before I am required to take distributions?

 - Converting taxable assets to a Roth IRA.
 If you expect to be in a higher tax bracket when your RMDs begin, consider converting pre-tax IRA investments to a Roth IRA before then.
 Think about your ability to pay the taxes on the conversion as well as your timeline before you would need to access the Roth IRA.
 Converting to a Roth IRA generates a tax bill, but it could be less expensive now because of your temporarily lower income tax bracket — and the temporarily lower federal income tax brackets that are set to expire after 2025.